sanjar-notes/databases/home/4_resource_itineraries/3-scaler-dbms-free/7-SQL-Commands/3-LIMIT-OFFSET.md

 ## Conclusion
 - LIMIT is used for specifying max output rows
 - OFFSET is used to set initial skip count
-- LIMIT and OFFSET are commutative.
+- LIMIT and OFFSET are ~~commutative~~.
+LIMIT is specified first in SQL.
+They are only conceptually commutative.